 * * * * * * * * * * *

-Debbie Bowie, MA, MS, CPO®, is a certified professional organizer, an organizer coach, a professional speaker, a feng shui practitioner,and the author of Rock Scissors Paper: Understanding How Environment Affects Your Environment On A Daily Basis.
+Debbie Bowie, MA, MS, CPO®, is a certified professional organizer, an organizer coach, a professional speaker, a feng shui practitioner, and the author of Rock Scissors Paper: Understanding How Environment Affects Your Environment On A Daily Basis and From Cluttered to Clear in Just One Year: Your Room-By-Room Home Makeover.
 She established Debbie Bowie Coaching to help clients clear mental, physical, emotional, and spiritual obstacles to success and personal empowerment.
 Debbie has written for Heartspoken in the past.
 You can find links to her post and an introduction I wrote about her HERE.
-Click the icon below to find her book on Amazon.
+Click the icons below to find her books on Amazon. when you use my links, you pay no more than you would otherwise, but it helps support this blog.
+Thank you!